Croatia–Cyprus relations

-Croatia–Cyprus relations are foreign relations between Croatia and Cyprus.
-Both countries established diplomatic relations on February 4, 1993.
+Croatia and Cyprus established diplomatic relations on February 4, 1993.
 The Croatian embassy in Rome (Italy) is also accredited as a non resident embassy to Cyprus.
-Croatia has an honorary consulate in Nicosia.
 The Cypriot embassy in Vienna (Austria) is also accredited as a non resident embassy to Croatia.
-Cyprus has an honorary consulate in Zagreb.

-Both countries are full members of the European Union and Council of Europe.
+Both countries are full members of the Council of Europe and the European Union.

-Both Cyprus joined the EU in 2004, and Croatia joined the EU in 2013.
+On 11 March 2021, The Minister of Foreign affairs of Croatia came to visit the Minister of Foreign affairs of Cyprus to strengthen their relationship and focus on a number of economic issues.

+History

+Cyprus gave full support to Croatia's European Union membership process.